VirtoCommerce/vc-module-catalog-personalization/README.md

 ### Tags Propagation Policies

-#### DownTree propagation policy

-When down-tree propagation policy is selected, all products inherit the Tag assigned to the parent categories.
+When down-tree propagation policy is selected, all products inherit the Tag propagated to the parent categories.

+When the up-tree policy propagation is applied, the Product category will inherit the Product tag, i.e. if a tag propagated to a specific product in the Category, it will be propagated to the Product Category as well.

-In order to apply this type of propagation policy to Catalog categories and products, do the following:
+In order to apply one of the policies you should go through the following steps:

 1. Go to Settings->Personalization->General;
-1. Under 'Selected policy for tags propagation' select 'DownTree';
+1. Under 'Selected policy for tags propagation' select either 'DownTree' or 'UpTree';
-1. Restart the VC platform.
+1. Restart the VC platform;
+1. The selected policy will be applied.

 ![Settings](docs/media/screen-settings.png)

-#### UpTree Policy Propagation

-When the up-tree policy propagation is applied, the Product category will inherit the Product tag, i.e. if a tag assigned to a specific product in the Category, it will be propagated to the Product Category as well.

-In order to apply this type of propagation policy to Catalog categories and products, do the following:

-1. Go to Settings->Personalization->General;
-1. Under 'Selected policy for tags propagation' select 'UpTree';
-1. Restart the VC platform.

 ![Settings](docs/media/screen-settings1.png)